bkesterbyld/maroon-potato/src/pages/secure-cloud-data-storage.md

     title: Secure Data Distribution
     subtitle: >-
-      For application owners that need to share with agencies, third parties and other departments with full monitoring & control
+      For application owners that need to share with agencies, third parties and other departments with full control
     background_color: secondary
   - type: features_section
     features: